-Accounts Receivable in the accompanying financial statement represent balances due from the Florida Department of Education for Charter School Capital Outlay.
+Due from other agencies in the accompanying financial statement represent balances due from the Florida Department of Education for Charter School Capital Outlay.
 The School's management considers 100% of accounts receivable to be collectible.
 Accordingly, no allowance for doubtful accounts has been established.